 Significance and Use

-The property KIc, determined by Test Method E399 or ISO 12737, characterizes a material's resistance to fracture in a neutral environment and in the presence of a sharp crack subjected to an applied opening force or moment within a field of high constraint to lateral plastic flow (plane strain condition).
+4.1 The property KIc, determined by Test Method or ISO 12135, characterizes a material's resistance to fracture in a neutral environment and in the presence of a sharp crack subjected to an applied opening force or moment within a field of high constraint to lateral plastic flow (plane strain condition).
 A KIc value is considered to be a lower limiting value of fracture toughness associated with the plane strain state.

-4.1.1 Thermal quenching processes used with precipitation hardened aluminum alloy products can introduce significant residual stresses in the product.
+4.1.1 Thermal quenching processes used with precipitation hardened aluminum alloy products can introduce significant residual stresses into the product.
 Mechanical stress relief procedures (stretching, compression) are commonly used to relieve these residual stresses in products with simple shapes.
-However, in the case of mill products with thick cross-sections (for example, heavy gage plate or large hand forgings) or complex shapes (for example, closed die forgings, complex open die forgings, stepped extrusions, castings), complete mechanical stress relief is not always possible.
+However, in the case of mill products with thick cross-sections (for example, heavy gauge plate or large hand forgings) or complex shapes (for example, closed die forgings, complex open die forgings, stepped extrusions, castings), complete mechanical stress relief is not always possible.
 In other instances residual stresses may be unintentionally introduced into a product during fabrication operations such as straightening, forming, or welding operations.

 4.1.2 Specimens taken from such products that contain residual stress will likewise themselves contain residual stress.
-While the act of specimen extraction in itself partially relieves and redistributes the pattern of original stress, the remaining magnitude can still be appreciable enough to cause significant error in the ensuing test result.
+While the act of specimen extraction in itself partially relieves and redistributes the pattern of original stress, the remaining magnitude can still be appreciable enough to cause significant error in the test result.

 4.2 This guide can serve the following purposes:

 4.2.1 Provide warning signs that the measured value of KIc has been biased by residual stresses and may not be a lower limit value of fracture toughness.

-4.2.2 Provide experimental methods by which to minimize the effect of residual stress on measured fracture toughness values.
+4.2.2 Provide experimental methods that can be used to minimize the effect of residual stress on measured fracture toughness values.

 4.2.3 Suggest methods that can be used to correct residual stress influenced values of fracture toughness to values that approximate a fracture toughness value representative of a test performed without residual stress bias.

 1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E399 Test Method for Linear-Elastic Plane-Strain Fracture Toughness of Metallic Materials

 E561 Test Method for KR Curve Determination

 E1823 Terminology Relating to Fatigue and Fracture Testing